galacticwarrior9/Iqra/README.md

 Use 	`-qsearch` to search the list of reciters for `-qplay`.
 For example, `-qsearch dossary` would return Ibrahim al-Dossary and Yasser al-Dossary.

 ### -qlive
-Plays a live audio stream.

- - Type `-qlive makkah` for a stream from al-Masjid al-Ḥarām in Makkah.
+Plays online Qur'an radio.

--  Type `-qlive quran` for Qur'an radio.
+-  Type `-qlive short recitations` for short recitations.

 ### -qvolume
 Changes the volume of the recitation.